chef-boneyard/chef-rfc/drafts/file-specificity.md

 This change is effectively backwards compatible.
 It is possible some recipe code which currently results in an error will now converge successfully, but the impact of this is likely to be infinitesimal.
 By keeping the default lookup path for now, full compatibility with current cookbooks is maintained.
-The removal of the current default lookup path in a future release will be an incompatible change, and should have a long deprecation period.

 ## Copyright